What we know so far about the Colorado Springs shooting

 The shooting came on the eve of Transgender Day of Remembrance

-The gunman targeted the club the night before Transgender Day of Remembrance, which occurs annually on Nov.
+The suspect targeted the club the night before Transgender Day of Remembrance, which occurs annually on Nov.
 20 to honor victims of anti-trans violence.

 The day of remembrance had its start in 1999, when LGBTQ rights advocate Gwendolyn Ann Smith helped organize a vigil for transgender women Rita Hester and Chanelle Pickett of Massachusetts.
 Both were women of color.